axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 * ↗️ UPDATE: pure 2.1.0 --> 3.0.0
 * ↗️ UPDATE: jQuery 3.6.1 --> 3.6.4
 * ↗️ UPDATE: font-awesome 5.15.4 --> 6.4.0

-#### 2023-03-09: v0.160

-* 💣 FIX: counters were set in a wrong way.
-Graphs of values in the last N days were wrong You can wait until currently wrong counter values are out of scope after 90d or you can execute `truncate counteritems` and `truncate counters` on the database to delete them.
-* ↗️ UPDATE: css update of default theme
-* ↗️ UPDATE: fix php warnings in some classes